DC Student Cyberbullying Charges

 Why Is Cyberbullying So Common On College Campuses?

-This generation of students is so tech savvy and lives much of their lives online through social media.
-Of course there is also the fact that students are generally younger, sometimes a little bit more impulsive or immature, and so this type of activity may engage them.
+This generation of students is so tech-savvy and live much of their lives online through social media.
+Of course, there is also the fact that students are generally younger, sometimes a little bit more impulsive or immature, and so this type of activity may engage them.

 Consequences For Cyberbullying

 It depends on the jurisdiction you are in.
 Some jurisdictions do not yet have cyber bullying statutes, but if harassment occurs or threats are made, you could be charged with either offense.
 Harassment and threats are typically the types of charges that arise from those activities.